-We provide a range of instruments for effective particle characterisation including the unique CPS Disc Centrifuge Ultra High Resolution Particle Size Analyser, the ZetaView® Nanoparticle Tracking Analyser and the Stabino® Zeta Potential Instrument.
+We provide a range of instruments for effective particle characterisation including the unique CPS Disc Centrifuge Ultra High Resolution Particle Size Analyser, the ZetaView® Nanoparticle Tracking Analyser, the Stabino® Zeta Potential Instrument and the NANO-flex Dynamic Light Scattering instrument.
 Whether looking to analyse size, shape, concentration or size distribution, we’ll work with you to ensure you get the most out of your investment.

 Browse Solutions for Particle Characterisation below; call us on +44(0)1954 232 776 or email email@example.com to discuss your requirements with a specialist.